 23. AMERICAN ROBINS CAN BECOME INTOXICATED

 One of the most interesting facts about American Robins is that they sometimes get drunk.
-During the fall and winter, American Robins tend to eat more berries and fruit.
+As we’ve mentioned, in the fall and winter their diet includes more berries and fruit.
 Those that eat a large amount of fallen, fermenting fruit sometimes become intoxicated due to the alcohol created in the fermentation process.
 Some of fruits and berries likely to cause intoxication as they ferment include huckleberries, blackberries, juniper berries, and crabapples.

 24. THE AMERICAN ROBIN IS ONE OF THE MOST POPULAR STATE BIRDS

 The American Robin is the state bird of not one, but three different states; Connecticut, Michigan, and Wisconsin.
-It’s familiar likeness is also frequently spotted on flags, coins, and other symbols as well.
+Its familiar likeness is also frequently spotted on flags, coins, and spring decor.

 25. AMERICAN ROBINS NEED TO WATCH FOR PREDATORS

 It’s not easy being small — there are a number of threats that American Robins must watch out for.
 Young robins and robins’ eggs are vulnerable to snakes, squirrels, and even other birds such as Blue Jays and American Crows.
 Domesticated and feral cats, foxes, and accipiter hawks are other dangerous predators for adult robins.

 Talia enjoys learning and writing about birds and other types of animals, then sharing her knowledge.